jkimthu/super-size/README.md

 7. individual interdivision time vs individual growth rate (lambda) or birth volume
 8. tau_i vs Vb_i for each replicate of T = 15 and 60 min, same plot with fit slopes
 9. predicting V_mean from linear fit of tau_i vs Vb_i
+10. tau_i vs Vb_i with data compiled from all replicates for each condition T = 15 and 60 min

 ## Figures and data for Jonasz